dafevara/dafevara/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Machine Learning Engineer and Senior Software Engineer.
+I'm a Senior Software Engineer.
 I'm focused on Recommender Systems, NLP and Data Engineering.
 I do my craft with Python, Ruby and R.